Technigo/project-guess-who/README.md

 As a kid of the 90'ths, this was a great nostalgic experience for me; so lovely to get a project that might be the first board game I played as a kid.

-This task seemed daunting.
-First, I must admit.
+ First, I must admit this task seemed daunting..
-So I split the more significant task into smaller pieces: The building blocks (aka the functions) and what they are supposed to do.
+So I split the more significant task into smaller pieces: Into the building blocks (aka the functions) and what they are supposed to do.

 Splitting the project into these smaller bits was a great way to make sense of it all.